 Year 4: Spring Quarter

 The completed Research Project must be submitted to the NELC Office by Monday of third week in Spring Quarter.
-For theses, students should submit two bound hard copies and one pdf of the paper; for digital projects and other non-traditional projects, students are responsible to discuss in advance with their faculty adviser and the Department Administrator the format under which their work should be submitted.
+For theses, students a pdf copy of the paper; for digital projects and other non-traditional projects, students are responsible to discuss in advance with their faculty adviser and the Department Administrator the format under which their work should be submitted.
 The Department Administrator will distribute the Research Projects to the faculty adviser.
 Students who fail to meet the deadline will not be eligible for honors and may not be able to graduate in that quarter.

 The faculty adviser will grade the Project and submit grades and honors recommendations to the Director of Undergraduate Studies by Monday of fifth week in Spring Quarter.